arduino/docs-content/content/hardware/04.pro/boards/portenta-h7/tutorials/lauterbach-debugger/content.md

 ---
-title: 'Lauterbach TRACE32 GDB Front-End Debugger for Portenta H7'
+title: 'Debugging with Lauterbach TRACE32 GDB Front-End Debugger'
 description: 'This tutorial will show you how to use the Lauterbach TRACE32 GDB front-end debugger to debug multiple Arduino applications via GDB on a serial interface.'
 coverImage: assets/por_ard_trace32_cover.svg
 difficulty: advanced